Introduction to graph theory and basic algorithms: Duality

 \subsection{Algorithms}

 \bf{Dual graph constructing algorithm}.

 This algorithm constructed the dual graph $D(G)$ corresponding to a planar representation of a connected graph $G$.\\

-\emph{Description:} \begin{enumerate} \item Initialize 2-dimensional array $a = [a_1[v], a_2[v]]$ corresponded to edges of a dual graph $D(G)$ with dimensions $2\times\|E(G)\|$. \item Find all bridges using any bridge-detecting algorithm. \item For any 2-edge connected component $G$ choose an edge $e\in G$ and use any algorithm of searching shortest path $P$ in $G\setminus e$ between two vertices adjacent to the edge $e$ to find a simple cycle $C = P\bigcup e$ in $G$. \item For every edge $e_j\in C$ add vertex $v_1$ in $a_1[j]$. \item Choose another edge $e\in G$ and use any algorithm of searching shortest path $P_1$ in $G\setminus e$ between two vertices adjacent to the edge $e$ to find a simple cycle $C = P_1\bigcup e$ in $G$. \item Check that this cycle is new cycle by checking whether all $a[j]$ corresponded to the edges of $C$ don't contain the same vertex.
-If it is the same cycle (all $a[j]$ contain the same vertex) find another shortest path $P_2$ (by deleting one of adjacent edges to $e$ in $P_1$) in $G\setminus e$.
-And let $C = P_2\bigcup e$. \item For every edge $e_j\in C$ add vertex $v_2$ either in $a_1[j]$ or in $a_2[j]$ if $a_1[j]$ is not empty. \item Do~\ref{enum:dgalg1}-\ref{enum:dgalg2} for every another edge in $G$. \item For each empty $a_2[j]$ add a vertex $v_0$ that corresponds to the outer face of the graph. \item For every not assigned bridge $b$ find the path $P$ from this bridge to a vertex that contains an edge $e_i$ with not empty $a_2[i]$.
+\emph{Description:} \begin{enumerate} \item Initialize 2-dimensional array $a = \bigl[a_1[v], a_2[v]\bigr]$ corresponded to edges of a dual graph $D(G)$ with dimensions $2\times\|E(G)\|$. \item Find all bridges using bridge-detecting algorithm. \item $e\in G$ and use any algorithm of searching shortest path $P$ in $G\setminus e$ between two vertices adjacent to the edge $e$ to find a simple cycle $C = P_1\bigcup e$ in $G$. \item Check that this cycle is new cycle by checking whether all $a[j]$ corresponded to the edges of $C$ don't contain the same vertex.
+If it is not new cycle find another shortest path $P_2$ (by deleting one of adjacent edges to $e$ in $P_1$) in $G\setminus e$ again and change $C = P_2\bigcup e$. \item For every edge $e_j\in C$ add new vertex $v$ either in $a_1[j]$ or in $a_2[j]$ if $a_1[j]$ is not empty. \item Do~\ref{enum:dgalg1}-\ref{enum:dgalg2} for every another edge in $G$. \item For each empty $a_2[j]$ add a vertex $v_0$ that corresponds to the outer face of the graph. \item For every not assigned bridge $b$ find the path $P$ from this bridge to a vertex that contains an edge $e_i$ with not empty $a_2[i]$.
 For every bridge $e_j\in P\bigcup{b}$ add in $a_1[j]$ and $a_2[j]$ the value $a_2[i]$. \end{enumerate}

-\NB The complexity of this algorithm using breadth first search or depth first search for connected graphs equals to $\mathbf{O(\|E\|^2)}$.\\
+\NB The complexity of this algorithm using breadth first search or depth first search for connected graphs equals to $\mathbf{O\bigl(\|E\|^2\bigr)}$.\\

 \begin{defin} The dual graph $D(G)$ is called \bf{simple*} iff. it is simple after the deletion of vertex corresponded to the outer face of $G$. \end{defin} Consider the algorithm corresponded to simple* dual graphs:\\